 Redefining what's possible.

-For more than 25 years, Kevin and his colleagues at the Social Development Research Group have been developing methods to organize the scientific knowledge base for prevention so that parents, communities and schools can identify, assess and prioritize approaches that meet their needs.Kevin specializes in the development and implementation of prevention programs at the community, school and family levels.
+Kevin Haggerty specializes in prevention programs at the community, school and family level.
+For more than 25 years, he has focused on developing innovative ways to organize the scientific knowledge base for prevention so that parents, communities and schools can better identify, assess and prioritize customized approaches that meet their needs.

 Dr. Haggerty has been with the School of Social Work since 1985.
 In August 2014, he was chosen to be the director of the Social Development Research Group.
 Previously, he had been the assistant director and associate director of the research group as well as the School's director of research.
 For more than two decades, he has been project director of the Raising Healthy Children study, a school-based approach to social development.

 He is a principal investigator on a variety of projects, including Utah Communities That Care Training program, Staying Connected with Your Teen, Focus on Families and a National Institute on Drug Abuse-funded study on Family Connections.
 He is an investigator of the Community Youth Development Study, which tests the effectiveness of the Communities That Care program.

 In addition, he is researching the intersection of biological and environmental risks for drug abuse in a study that focuses on emerging adults.
 He has also been an active collaborator with other research groups, including Iowa State University’s Partnerships in Prevention Science Institute and Boy’s Town of Omaha, Nebraska.

 His interest in the efficient and effective transition of tested programs into real-world settings has led to his involvement as principal investigator in two research grants that focus on adapting the Staying Connected with Your Teen program for use in drug-treatment and foster-care settings.